nyl-auster/okcdesign/STARTER/README.txt

 --------------------

 Foundation is a css framework.
-To take full advantages of foundation power, you must édit scss/_settings.scss file of your subtheme and set variables suitable for your project : configure grids, main colors, main radius, default displaying of all foundation elements.
+To take full advantages of foundation power, you must edit scss/_settings.scss file of your subtheme and set variables suitable for your project : configure grids, main colors, main radius, default displaying of all foundation elements.